Dechrissen/website/blog/security-system.md

 1. Test the system to make sure it works
 2. Mount plywood somewhere in my basement, and mount the main system panel on it
 3. Install a new power outlet in the area where the main panel will go (since I don't have one close enough)
-4. Drill a hole in the wall where the keypad will go
+4. Drill a hole in the wall where the keypad will go, and fish 4-conductor alarm wire down into the basement from the hole (hoping this part goes smoothly)
-5. Fish 4-conductor alarm wire down into the basement from the hole above (hoping this part goes smoothly)
+5. Mount keypad on the wall
 6. Install sensors (in my case, I'm starting with two wireless door sensors for the front and back doors)
 7. Figure out where to install the siren, and run wire for that, probably
 8. Connect all the necessary wiring and power it up